The quickest way to pay off debt is to cut your costs...

-5 ways to help you pay your council tax
+5 ways to make paying council tax easier

 When the council suggests that bailiffs may take action, they mean real court-appointed bailiffs.
-They don’t mean the ‘doorstep collection agents’ sometimes threatened by credit card and loan companies.
-What are the difference between bailiffs and debt collectors?
+They don’t mean those ‘doorstep collection agents’ sometimes threatened by credit card and loan companies.

 1. Check if you can spread your council tax payments over 12 months

 Although they don’t always advertise or promote the fact, many local councils will allow people to pay their council tax over 12 months.
-This is particularly relevant if you’re in financial trouble.
+This is particularly relevant if you’re in financial trouble as it makes the repayments easier to budget for.

 To see if your council will allow you to do this, give your local council tax office a call explaining your circumstances.
 While you’re on the phone you might also find that…